jumpingjoy/watchnationpro/garmin-venu-review.md

 **Weight:** Venu scores high by its lightweight at 46.3g.

-Strap size customization:
-The quick-release straps can be customized.
+Strap size customization: The quick-release straps can be customized.
 It is compatible with any 20mm wide straps.

 #### How stylish Garmin Venu looks?
 Can the looks be customized??

 Our rating: ★★★★★ | 😎

+The round case gives classical looks.
+You can also change the strap when required.

 Customizable watch face: They provide some preloaded watch faces.
 Connect IQ™ provides downloadable watch faces.
-Editing an existing watch face and creating a custom face are also available.
+Editing an existing watch face and creating a custom face is also available.
-Strap can also be changed.
-The round case gives classical looks.

 #### How is the hardware performance of the Garmin Venu?

 Our rating: ★★★★★ | 😎

-Always-on display mode allows you to see date, day and time always.
+Always-on display mode allows you to see the date, day and time always.
-Touch-sensitive display with buttons on the right side also is also very convenient to ensure better user experience.
+A touch-sensitive display with buttons on the right side is also very convenient to ensure a better user experience.

 #### How is the mobile OS compatibility of the Apple watch?

 Our rating: ★★★☆☆ | 😐

 It is compatible only with both Android and IOS smartphones.
-It pairs with smartphone using Garmin Connect app.
-And also it uses bluetooth technology only.
-So it is compatible with all smartphones that have bluetooth technology.
+It pairs with smartphones using the Garmin Connect app.
+And also, it uses Bluetooth technology only.
+So it is compatible with all smartphones that have Bluetooth technology.

 #### How effectively is the connectivity of Garmin Venu work?

 Our rating: ★★★★★ | 😎

-Connected features are made available through bluetooth technology.
-Garmin Connect mobile app has to be installed in the compatible phone.
-The Garmin connect displays and stores all the  details collected from the smartwatch.
-Headphone can also be paired with smartwatch using the same bluetooth technology.
+Connected features are made available through Bluetooth technology.
+You must install Garmin Connect mobile app on the compatible phone.
+The Garmin connect stores all the details collected from the smartwatch.
+You can also pair headphones with a smartwatch using the same Bluetooth technology.

 #### How is the battery life of Garmin Venu work?</b></a>

 Our rating: ★★★★★ | 😎

-Battery lasts upto five days in smartwatch mode and up to six hours with music and GPS enabled.
-Purchase box comes with a short proprietary charging cable.
+The battery lasts up to five days in smartwatch mode and up to six hours with music and GPS enabled.
+The purchase box comes with a short proprietary charging cable.

 ###  Garmin Venu Review: Smart Features Used Daily